mokyen/okyensourcesoftware/dmi.md

 Consider a hardware driver, which would be in one of the outer layers.
 Some decisions are made based on the datasheet for that part, and there is value in testing those decisions.

 **TODO: NEED MORE DETAILED EXAMPLE**

+## DMI and the SOLID Principles

+**TODO** Let's revist SRP and OCP.

+Discuss how DMI helps decide what is a SR and how breaking out the DM makes code fulfill OCP.

 ## Conclusion